pperezp/jayclock/README.md

 </build>
 ```

-Explore jreloj and feel free to contribute, report issues, or make suggestions for further improvements.
+Explore Jay Clock and feel free to contribute, report issues, or make suggestions for further improvements.